Published on November 14th, 2010 | by Julie Finn17

-In Little House in the Big Woods, Ma receives a clove apple from her sister-in-law for Christmas.
+In Little House in the Big Woods, Ma receives an apple pomander from her sister-in-law for Christmas.
 Laura writes, “Aunt Eliza had brought Ma a large red apple stuck full of cloves.
 How good it smelled!
 And it would not spoil, for so many cloves would keep it sound and sweet.”

-A clove apple is a wonderful present, because it works exactly the way that Laura Ingalls Wilder describes it: it smells wonderful, it won’t rot, and the stem provides the perfect place to tie a serviceable piece of twine or a fancy ribbon to hang your clove apple in a closet or hallway.
+An apple pomander – aka a clove apple – is a wonderful present, because it works exactly the way that Laura Ingalls Wilder describes it: it smells wonderful, it won’t rot, and the stem provides the perfect place to tie a serviceable piece of twine or a fancy ribbon to hang your clove apple in a closet or hallway.

 To make a clove apple of your own, you will need: